influxdata/influxdb-observability/README.md

 ## Demo

-Steps to run the current demo follow.
+Steps to run the write full write/query demo follow.

-In an InfluxDB Cloud 2 account backed by IOx, create a bucket named `otel` and a token with permission to read and write to that bucket.
+In an InfluxDB Cloud 2 account backed by IOx, create a bucket named `otel`.
+Then, create a token with permission to read and write to that bucket.

 In demo/docker-compose.yml, set values for these keys.
 The key `INFLUXDB_BUCKET_ARCHIVE` is optional;